One Hundred (Aqua Teen Hunger Force): Cultural references

 "One Hundred" makes reference to the 2007 psychological thriller film, The Number 23, when Frylock is obsessed with the number 100.
-"One Hundred" strongly parodies the Hanna-Barbera cartoon Scooby-Doo, Where Are You!: During the parody, Meatwad becomes "Meaty Meaty Moo", a parody of the character Scooby-Doo, and Tabitha, a female character resembling Daphne and Velma, then joins the Aqua Unit Patrol Squad.
-The episode also references fellow Hanna-Barbera cartoon The Flintstones by having Master Shake and Frylock resemble Fred Flintstone and Barney Rubble, respectively, during the Scooby-Doo parody sequence.
+"One Hundred" strongly parodies the Hanna-Barbera cartoon Scooby-Doo, Where Are You!: During the parody, called "Aqua Unit Patrol Squad", Meatwad becomes "Meaty Meaty Moo", a parody of the character Scooby-Doo, and Tabitha, a female character resembling Daphne and Velma, then joins the Aqua Unit Patrol Squad.
+The episode also references fellow Hanna-Barbera cartoon The Flintstones by having Master Shake and Frylock resemble Fred Flintstone and Barney Rubble, respectively, during the Scooby-Doo parody sequence while Carl takes on the appearance of Mr. Peebles from Magilla Gorilla.

 Reception

-"One Hundred" was the highest rated episode of season seven.
-In its original American broadcast on May 2, 2010, "One Hundred" was watched by 989,000 viewers, making it the third most watched Adult Swim program of that night, behind the season premiere of The Boondocks and a repeat of Family Guy.
+"One Hundred" was the highest-rated episode of season seven.
+In its original American broadcast on May 2, 2010, "One Hundred" was watched by 989,000 viewers, making it the third most watched Adult Swim program of that night, behind the season 3 premiere of The Boondocks and a repeat of Family Guy.

-The episode then jumps to a Scooby-Doo parody, which Ramsey Isler of IGN says is the "funniest stuff ATHF has done in a long time".
-IGN gave the episode a 7.8. out of 10, generally classifying it as "good", but comments on how oddly dark things went, when they had a character show up and state his desire to behead and rape a female character in that episode.
-After some dialog, the character grabs the female and takes her off to the woods.
-They then show someone talking to one of the network people from before, who criticized them for it.
+The episode then jumps to a Scooby-Doo parody, which Ramsey Isler of IGN called the "funniest stuff ATHF has done in a long time".
+IGN gave the episode a 7.8. out of 10, generally classifying it as "good", while commenting on how oddly dark humoured the events of the episode went, in a character showing up and stating his desire to behead another character, before taking her off into the woods, followed by someone talking to one of the network people from before, who criticized them for it.